King Juan Carlos University

 It is named after former king Juan Carlos I of Spain and has the Latin motto Non nova, sed nove ("Not new things, but in a new way").
 It was established in 1996 by the government of the Community of Madrid.

-With 44.916 students, it is the second-biggest public university in the Community of Madrid, behind the historical Universidad Complutense.
-URJC is one of eight universities in the Community of Madrid, and it is the second-newest university in the community.
+With 44,916 students, it is the second-biggest public university in the Community of Madrid, behind the historical Universidad Complutense.
+URJC is one of eight universities in the Community of Madrid, and it is the second-newest university in the autonomous community.

 Studies

 King Juan Carlos University offers a range of degrees, all adapted to the European Higher Education Area.
 This includes 64 undergraduate degrees, 44 dual degrees, 6 English-medium degrees, 6 university degrees on-line, 18 diplomas, and 8 engineering degrees, as well as a wide range of official master's (81) and doctoral programs involving both degrees and training (34) in health sciences, experimental sciences and technology, communication sciences, and law and social sciences.
 King Juan Carlos University has five campuses in Madrid, Fuenlabrada, Móstoles, Aranjuez and Vicálvaro, as well as a foundation whose headquarters are on Madrid's Plaza de Manuel Becerra.